Hossam-nabil/DevOps/README.md

 	TCP and UDP port 7946 for communication among nodes UDP port 4789 for overlay network traffic

+### Networks:

+ - **Control and management plane traffic:** This includes swarm management messages, such as requests to join or leave the swarm.
+This   traffic is always encrypted.
+ - **Application data plane traffic:** This includes container traffic and traffic to and from external clients.

+ - **Overlay networks** manage communications among the Docker daemons participating in the swarm.
+You can create overlay networks, in the same way as user-defined networks for standalone containers.
+ - **The ingress network** is a special overlay network that facilitates load balancing among a service’s nodes.
+ - **The docker_gwbridge** is a bridge network that connects the overlay networks (including the ingress network) to an individual Docker daemon’s physical network.

 ### Tutorials:

 [Docker and Swarm Mode – Part 1](https://lostechies.com/gabrielschenker/2016/09/05/docker-and-swarm-mode-part-1/)